The Secrets to Longevity

 Sydney Spritzer, played by Irving Benson, went on to be a favorite guest on The Tonight Show, hosted by the late Johnny Carson.
 Benson is considered one of the great clowns of American television, and was even featured in a recent Wall Street Journal article.
 Why all the fanfare for an actor from days gone by?
 Benson is 101 and still enjoys a good laugh.

-Want to live a long, happy, and healthy life like Benson?
+Do you want to know how to live a long, happy, and healthy life like Benson?
 There are a few things you should know.
 In fact, a recent study published by UnitedHealthcare identified six key tips to achieving centenarian status.

 1. Keep learning.

 Instead of shying away from technology, embrace it.
 It might be foreign to you or seem difficult to learn, but give it a try and keep learning.
 In the study, the healthiest centenarians reported using a smart phone, watching videos on YouTube, and still curious about how the world works.

 Time and distance may separate you from family and friends, but that doesn't have to keep you from staying in touch.
 In fact, 82 percent of 100-year-olds said they talk to a family member or friend every day.
 Being involved in social groups and organizations can also help you live longer.

 3. Practice healthy habits